AIMultipleAIMultiple

 Cloudify is a cloud orchestration platform that enables:

-• Automation and management of applications and infrastructure across multi-cloud environments.
+• Automates and manages applications and infrastructure across multi-cloud environments, using clear, active phrasing to improve readability.

-• Orchestration of complex workflows, including the deployment and scaling of applications on various cloud providers.
+• Orchestration of complex workflows including deployment and scaling across cloud providers

 Pros: